 When creating a new ASP.NET MVC project in Visual Studio, the project will use a Bootstrap front-end framework by default.
-But there are more sophisticated templates with the extended functionality available.
-I wanted to use one of those instead of the one provided by Visual Studio.
-I discovered AdminLTE, a dashboard & control panel theme built on top of the Bootstrap 3.0.
-This article will show you how I replaced the default Bootstrap framework with the AdminLTE template in an ASP.NET MVC project.
+But there are more sophisticated templates with extended functionality available.
+One of them is AdminLTE, a dashboard & control panel theme also built on top of the Bootstrap.
+This article will show you how to replace the default Bootstrap framework with the AdminLTE template in an ASP.NET MVC project for the .NET framework.